-Zoos are important facilities.
-They help in the conservation and preservation of wildlife, especially for animal species.
+Zoos are important facilities because they help in the conservation and preservation of wildlife, especially rare animal species that are going extinct.
 On that note, Pretoria zoo, also known as National Zoological Gardens of South Africa has been doing a remarkably great job.
 The zoo is the perfect spot for both domestic and international tourist experience.

-In terms of research and breeding programmes the conservative facility is applauded for its efforts in keeping the place running as well as contributing to the preservation of nature’s endangered species.
+In terms of research and breeding programmes, the conservative facility is applauded for its efforts in keeping the place running as well as contributing to the preservation of nature’s endangered species.

-At a time when most African species are endangered by several local and international factors, this facility is giving hope to nature enthusiasts that a future balance in wildlife can be restored.
+At a time when most African wildlife species are endangered by several local and international factors, this facility is giving hope to nature enthusiasts that a future balance in wildlife can be restored.

 Interestingly the zoo is also home to a Reptile Park and an Aquarium which is the largest inland marine aquarium in the country.
 Each animal has its own feeding days and time.